amaranth-lang/amaranth/docs/glossary.rst

   An MCU integrates a CPU, onboard memory (may be volatile, may be non-volatile), peripherals for communication, and, usually, clock functions.
 A complex MCU can be described as a system on chip :ref:`SoC(<SoC>).

  **Memory-mapped peripheral**
-  Hardware devices mapped to the memory address space of a microprocessor.
+  Hardware devices, mapped to the memory address space of a microprocessor, are known as memory-mapped peripherals.

   The memory data bus moves information bi-directionally between the CPU and memory via store (write) and retrieve (read) signals.

-  A memory-mapped peripheral behaves (and looks) like physical memory but isn't physical memory.
+A memory-mapped peripheral behaves like physical memory but isn't physical memory.

  **Microprocessor**
   A microprocessor is a miniature, programmable digital device — a tiny computer on a chip — that retrieves instructions from memory, decodes and executes them, and returns the output.

   Microprocessors contain the arithmetic, logic, and control circuitry necessary to perform the functions of a digital computer’s central processing unit.

  **Multiplexer**
   A combinational logic circuit designed to switch one of several control signals to a single common output by the application of a control signal.